LAV-25 vs Stryker — Why They Look Alike but Do Different Jobs

 Stryker ICV — The Army Infantry Carrier

 Combat weight runs between 17 and 19 tons depending on configuration and appliqué armor packages.
-The Stryker hit the same 100 km/h road speed as the LAV-25.
-Here’s where it diverges hard from the LAV-25: the Stryker ICV is not amphibious.
-Early configurations had a flotation screen that allowed limited swimming capability, but the V-hull upgrade introduced after IED pressure in Iraq added weight that eliminated water crossing without engineering support.
+Road speed matches the LAV-25 at around 100 km/h.
+But here’s where it diverges hard: the Stryker ICV is not amphibious.
+Early configurations had a flotation screen that allowed limited water crossing, but the V-hull upgrade introduced after IED pressure in Iraq added enough weight to eliminate that capability entirely.
 The Stryker needs a bridge or a ford.
+Don’t make my mistake of assuming that makes it the lesser vehicle — it carries less ICV firepower because firepower simply wasn’t the job assigned to that variant.

 Key Differences That Matter Operationally